 Makes 10 cups (enough to fill a pitcher)

 For the Strawberry Puree

 For the Lemonade

 5 cups water

 To make the simple syrup, combine the water and sugar in a small saucepan over medium heat.
 Stir until the sugar is dissolved, remove from heat, and let cool.

 Meanwhile, make the strawberry puree by adding the strawberries and water to a blender and pureeing until smooth.

-In a large pitcher, combine the lemon juice and remaining water.
+In a large pitcher, combine the simple syrup, lemon juice, and remaining water.
 Pour in the strawberry puree and stir it all together.
 Add the strawberry slices and chill before serving.